Humanities/Arts Exam > Humanities/Arts Notes > Sociology Class 11 > Revision Notes - Understanding Social Institutions

 • The departure from the natal home is often depicted in folk songs, reflecting the emotional pain of separation.

-Defining Some Basic Concepts, Particularly those of Family, Kinship and Marriage
+Defining Some Basic Concepts, Particularly Those of Family, Kinship and Marriage

 • Types of Kin:

-1. Consanguineous Kin: Relatives related by blood.
+1. Consanguineous Kin: Relatives connected by blood.

-2. Affines: Relatives related through marriage.
+2. Affines: Relatives connected through marriage.

 Question for Revision Notes - Understanding Social Institutions